 6. Lemon Extract

 Sometimes I’m amazed at the things I never realized you could make yourself.
 Like this lemon extract.
+Lemon and lemon peel extract are great ingredients in all kinds of baked goods, and it has a great appeal simply based on how beautiful it looks.

 7. Lemon twists and ice cubes!